ArmsOfSorrow/source-sdk-2013/sp/src/docs/not-so-hl2.md

 Now we can use vpc to generate our VS2013 project like this: `.\devtools\bin\vpc.exe +not_so_server`

 VS 2019 does open it without complaining, but we'll need VS2013 to actually build it because of v120_xp toolset :/

+## Minimizing server.dll

+I'm using the existing gameinterface.cpp and copy-pasted the vpc file and commented out lots of stuff, now just trying to build gameinterface.cpp and everything it needs, but...that thing is a messy hairball of code, man.
+It even pulls in AI and physics and all that shit, wtf.

+Maybe it's easier to start from zero after all?